 Compose Photo 3

-For our third photo, we will adjust our neutral density filter so the filter is darkened at the dark end of the stops.
+For our third photo, we will adjust our neutral density filter so the filter is darkened at the dark end of the stops as shown in this image.

 To compose your photo; keep the neutral density filter dial at the darkest stop;